weapons-and-armor

 Kusarigama: The Chain and Sickle

 The kusarigama—a combination of a sickle (kama) and a weighted chain (kusari)—is one of the most visually striking ninja weapons in folklore.
 Its design allowed for sweeping, unpredictable attacks: the chain could entangle an opponent’s weapon or limbs, while the sickle delivered a close-range killing blow.
 Stories of its use often emphasize the ninja’s mastery of distance and timing.
 A famous account from the “Chronicles of the Ninja of Koga” describes a ninja using the kusarigama to disarm a samurai by wrapping the chain around his sword, then pulling the weapon from his grasp before striking with the sickle.
-The kusarigama’s dual nature made it ideal for the hit-and-run tactics that ninja favored.
+Another tale from the Bansenshukai manuscript tells of a ninja who used the weighted end of the chain to smash a stable’s lock, then dragged a heavy bundle of supplies across a courtyard without making a sound—a feat of strength and control that defies ordinary physics.

 Makibishi: The Caltrops of Escape